OktarinTentakel/lsd-landmark-style-definition/readme.md

 landmark selector itself, sure, but we also have elements inside.
 And those elements may have different classes, communicating different states.
 There might also be pseudo-elements or interaction definitions like `:hover` and `:focus`.
-What's a good approach here?
+So, what's a good approach here?

 First of all, let's **differentiate** between actual descendants, constituting a hierarchical relationship, and additional definitions of the same element: